jedagda/cit-gen/README.md

 To create and run a workshop, proceed to [Create and Run a Workshop](#create-and-run-a-workshop).

 ### Create and Run a Workshop
-CIT-RCR runs on a flask webserver and a backend monitor for virtualbox VMs.
+CIT-GEN runs on a flask webserver and a backend monitor for virtualbox VMs.
-Before starting, install CIT-RCR as described [here](#installation).
+Before starting, install CIT-GEN as described [here](#installation).

 1. Ensure that you have one or more virtual machines installed and that they have at least one snapshot (only the latest is used).